Within my time at GQ, I led a wide range of challenging projects that resulted in significant audience and revenue growth.

-When I began at GQ in 2015, digital was, surprisingly, relatively new to the brand and it’s business.
-GQ.com was a 5M unique website, was hosted on over 7 different content management systems, and had a site that was in dire need of a design and technology overhaul (so things could really only go up).
+When I started, our website, digital presence, and business was irrelevant when compared to the magazine.
+GQ.com was a 2MM unique website, was hosted on over 7 different content management systems, and was in dire need of a design and technology overhaul.

-Some of the more important consumer facing projects I’ve worked on include a photo gallery redesign, category and homepage redesigns focused on style advice and products recommendations, a major overhaul to our newsletter product and launched new brands such as GQ Best Stuff, GQ Recommends, GQ Style, and GQ Late Night.
+Some of the more important consumer facing projects I’ve worked on include a photo gallery redesign, category and homepage redesigns focused on style advice and products recommendations, a major overhaul to our newsletter product, and launched new commerce focused brands and products such as GQ Best Stuff, GQ Recommends, and GQ Style.

-Each project below was worked closely on with Hugo Broche, GQ’s digital design lead, engineering, audience development, as well as our editorial and sales team.
-Take a look below to learn more.
+Each project below was worked closely on with the entire design, engineering, audience development, editorial and sales team.

 By creating a style guide and agreeing to a “look and feel” early on in the design process, this would allow for easier decision making in the design process and provide consistency across all the various teams and departments across GQ and Condé Nast.
 These bold and solid colors along alongside a clean typeface would be applied to all elements within the interface and on all GQ digital properties.